varesa/s3-rpmrepo-automation/README.md

 The staging bucket can be pushed to from arbitrary build processes without direct write access to the repository.
 After pushing a set of packages the build process would trigger the Concourse job that reads the staging area, uploads them to the actual repository bucket in S3 and rebuilds the metadata.

-The packages pushed to the staging bucket should not contain a directory key (no `project/my-artifact.rpm` and should be in the root of the bucket instead).
+The packages pushed to the staging bucket should not contain a directory key (so no `project/my-artifact.rpm`) and should be in the root of the bucket instead.

 ## Repository build